vytasrgl/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine-Manual.md

 This does not mean CS has a perfect memory management system.
 Merely that it is extremely fast.
 It is based on mark/release, so it allocates space rapidly, and at the end of the volley, it releases all the space it used back into its own pool.

-You might run out of memory allocated to dictionary items while still having memory available for facts.
-This means you need to rebalance your allocations.
-But most people never run into these problems unless they are on mobile versions of CS.
+And incorporated extensions, like Curl, JavaScript, PostGres, Mongo, etc all do their own memory management that CS cannot control.

 Memory is divided into dictionary, fact, string space, and buffers.
 All text (which is not being computed on the fly for various actions in script) goes into string space.
 That which is loaded as part of layers 0 and 1 are considered permanent.
 That is which is generated during the user volley is considered "transient" and will be released at the end of the volley.
+String space itself uses AllocateString to allocate memory for the duration of the volley and AllocateInverseString (which runs in the opposite direction in the same string chunk) to allocate memory that is only supposed to last for the duraction of a function.
+And there is AllocateBuffer, which has a limited preallocated collection of 80K buffers (current output size limit) that can be allocated (FreeBuffer) to release within some scope.

+You might run out of memory allocated to dictionary items while still having memory available for facts.
+This means you need to rebalance your allocations.
+But most people never run into these problems unless they are on mobile versions of CS.

 The other problem is that memory is not released until the volley is over.
 So conceivably memory is free but hasn't been freed.
 But CS supports planning, which means backtracking, which means memory